luiscruz/luiscruz.github.io/_posts/2021-03-01-effective-visualizations.md

 And that's all, folks.
 Don't forget that *for every rule there is an exception* – after all, that's what makes it fun.
 Thanks for reading.
 I look forward to hearing about your thoughts and how these guidelines may or may not help you create data visualizations.
-[Connect via Twitter](https://twitter.com/luismcruz) and share your experience.
+[Connect on Twitter](https://twitter.com/luismcruz) and share your experience.